LukeShu/leaguer/doc/Sprint2-Retrospective.md

 ## Design/Code Scoring/Pairing Algorithms and Procedures {#pair-alg}
 ## Implement game-type specific and tournament specific settings and preferences
    {(#setting-and-pref)}

 ## Retrieve data from Riot Games (TM) API {#riot-api}

+Grabbing League of Legends user and match data from Riot's servers has been implemented using their newly available API.
+A developer key is necessary in order to retrieve data from their servers.
+We currently are using Davis's to do so.
+Information is grabbed with HTTParty.get and the correct url.
+A hash of information is stored this way.
+Grabbing information for a user requires the user's League of Legends summoner's name or summoner id.
+Our current developer key is limited to utilizing 10 pulls per 10 seconds.

 ## Parse Riot data and attach to scoring subsystem {#parse-riot}
 ## Teach Andrew and Tomer AJAX {#teach-ajax}
 ## Make pages auto-update with AJAX  {#ajax}